 • Provide clear expectations regarding acceptable behaviour of all attendees.

 Here is an example of one writing group’s guidelines below.
-You may wish to customise to suit your group’s meeting times, number of readers etc.
+You may wish to customise these to suit your group’s meeting times, number of readers, the experience of the writers and so on.

 WRITING GROUP GUIDELINES